 Presenting Mr & Mrs – Confetti and Congratulations

-The confetti shower and subsequent congratulations is a dynamic time when anything can happen.
-It will keep your photographer thinking on their feet.
+The confetti shower and subsequent congratulations are dynamic times when anything can happen.
+It will keep your photographer on their feet.
+This photo is one of my favourite confetti shots, with the couple almost completely obscured by it.

-Exiting the venue as husband and wife and the subsequent posed photos are the only part of your day when your reportage wedding photographer may be strict with what needs to be done and the timescale (see NB below).
-There will be so much you want to do yet time constraints will likely prove limiting.
+Exiting the venue as husband and wife, and the subsequent posed photos, are the only parts of your day when your reportage wedding photographer may be strict about what needs to be done and the timescale (see NB below).
+There will be so much you want to do, yet time constraints will likely prove limiting.
 At this time, everyone will be vying for your attention, wanting to give you congratulatory hugs and good wishes for your future together.

-NB: Wedding photographers’ with different shooting styles will vary.
-As mine is the low-key, natural style, I prefer not to dominate things and record the day as it unfolds.
+NB: Wedding photographers with different shooting styles will vary.
+As mine is a low-key, natural style, I prefer not to dominate and to record the day as it unfolds.
 The more traditional photographer may want to pose and direct throughout the day.

 Setting Up for the Venue Exit & Confetti Photography Sequence

 The moment you leave the venue into the bright daylight to be showered in confetti by an avenue of guests isn’t quite as seamless as it seems.
-It takes a little time for the photographer to set this up, sometimes aided by a registrar or usher.
-Churches and register offices differ in how they work and this affects the running slightly.
+It takes a little time for the photographer to set this up, sometimes with the help of a registrar or usher.
+Churches and register offices differ in how they work, which slightly affects the running order.

 The Confetti Sequence

 The confetti (where allowed) is usually thrown soon after you exit the venue.
-In register offices it is usually the guests who leave the building first.
-The registrars may give time in the ceremony room for congratulations and I make the best use of this (covered below).
+In register offices, it is usually the guests who leave the building first.
+The registrars may set aside time in the ceremony room for congratulations, and I make the best use of it (covered below).
 This all depends on the time between weddings.
-Some town halls are exceptionally busy, especially on Saturdays where things are rushed slightly.
+Some town halls are exceptionally busy, especially on Saturdays, when things are slightly rushed.

 Confetti is a big part of the final stages of a Chelsea Old Town Hall wedding.
 With such an iconic facade in the background, it makes for some wonderful photography.

-In a church you will probably exit first and may need to return inside whilst the photographer organises your guests.
-In other venues, you may hang back for everyone to assemble outside.
-This often gives the couple a few minutes to collect their thoughts and talk about what just happened!
+In a church, you will probably exit first and may need to return inside whilst the photographer organises your guests.
+In other venues, you may hang back while everyone assembles outside.
+This often gives the couple a few minutes to collect their thoughts and discuss what happened!

 Arranging Your Guests for the Confetti

-Your photographer should then organise your guests into an aisle with each side facing each other.
-I ask everyone to throw the confetti as the couple go by, to maintain as much as possible in the air.
-I beckon the newly-weds out, and they exit the venue in a whirl of colourful paper.
-Using a wide angle lens and walking backwards away from the couple, I’m right in the middle of the action.
+Your photographer should then organise your guests into an aisle with each side facing the other.
+I ask everyone to throw confetti as the couple goes by, keeping as much of it in the air as possible.
+I beckon the newlyweds out, and they exit the venue in a whirl of colourful paper.
+Using a wide-angle lens and walking backwards away from the couple, I’m right in the middle of the action.
 I try not to walk into anyone or fall over, although this has happened!

 With bubbles, I ask everyone to fill the air as much as possible before the happy couple walk out to maximise the effect.